Benjamin Franklin

 As a scientist, Franklin's studies of electricity made him a major figure in the American Enlightenment and the history of physics.
 He also charted and named the Gulf Stream current.
 His numerous important inventions include the lightning rod, bifocals, glass harmonica and the Franklin stove.
 He founded many civic organizations, including the Library Company, the University of Pennsylvania, and Philadelphia's first fire department.

 Franklin earned the title of "The First American" for his early and indefatigable campaigning for colonial unity.
 He was the only person to sign the Declaration of Independence, the Treaty of Paris peace with Britain, and the Constitution.
 Foundational in defining the American ethos, Franklin has been called "the most accomplished American of his age and the most influential in inventing the type of society America would become".

-Franklin's life and legacy of scientific and political achievement, and his status as one of America's most influential Founding Fathers, have seen him honored for more than two centuries after his death on the $100 bill and in the names of warships, many towns and counties, educational institutions and corporations, as well as in numerous cultural references and a portrait in the Oval Office.
+Franklin's life and legacy of scientific and political achievement, and his status as one of America's most influential Founding Fathers, have seen him honored for more than two centuries after his death on the $100 bill and in the names of many towns and counties, educational institutions and corporations, as well as in numerous cultural references and a portrait in the Oval Office.
 His more than 30,000 letters and documents have been collected in The Papers of Benjamin Franklin.
-Anne Robert Jacques Turgot said of him: "Eripuit fulmen cœlo, mox sceptra tyrannis" ("He snatched lightning from the sky and the scepter from tyrants").

 Ancestry

 Benjamin Franklin's father, Josiah Franklin, was a tallow chandler, soaper, and candlemaker.
-Josiah Franklin was born at Ecton, Northamptonshire, England, on December 23, 1657, the son of Thomas Franklin, a blacksmith and farmer, and his wife, Jane White.
+Josiah Franklin was born at Ecton, Northamptonshire, England, on December 23, 1657, to Thomas Franklin and Jane White.
 Benjamin's father and all four of his grandparents were born in England.

 Josiah Franklin had a total of seventeen children with his two wives.
 He married his first wife, Anne Child, in about 1677 in Ecton and emigrated with her to Boston in 1683; they had three children before emigration and four after.
 Following her death, Josiah married Abiah Folger on July 9, 1689, in the Old South Meeting House by Reverend Samuel Willard, and had ten children with her.
 Benjamin, their eighth child, was Josiah Franklin's fifteenth child overall, and his tenth and final son.

 Benjamin Franklin's mother, Abiah, was born in Nantucket, Massachusetts Bay Colony, on August 15, 1667, to Peter Folger, a miller and schoolteacher, and his wife, Mary Morrell Folger, a former indentured servant.
 Mary Folger came from a Puritan family that was among the first Pilgrims to flee to Massachusetts for religious freedom, sailing for Boston in 1635 after King Charles I of England had begun persecuting Puritans.
 Her father Peter was "the sort of rebel destined to transform colonial America."
 As clerk of the court, he was arrested on February 10, 1676, and jailed on February 19 for his inability to pay bail.
 He spent over a year and a half in jail.